-The name China-ka-Rauzah, or tiled mausoleum, is a nickname for the tomb of Shah Jehan's vizier, Shukrullah Shirazi, who built the tomb while he was still alive.
-As the British left India with hundreds of European buildings, so the Moguls left them with Persian ones.
-As the name Shirazi suggests, Shukrullah was Persian.
-Besides, the moghuls had acclimated themselves to Persian styles even before they came to India from what is now Uzbekistan.
+The name China-ka-Rauzah, or tiled mausoleum, is a nickname for the tomb of Shah Jahan's vizier, Shukrullah Shirazi, who built the tomb while he was still alive.
+As the name Shirazi suggests, Shukrullah was Persian, but the Mughals had acclimated themselves to Persian styles even before they came to India from what is now Uzbekistan.
 Did Shukrullah despise India?
-You might infer as much from this building which avoids anything Indian, including pillars and lintels, brackets, and chhatris--those little umbrellas so often perched in stone at the corner of monumental Indian structures.
-What Shukrullah built, on the other hand, was a riot of color, best compared perhaps, at least within South Asia, to the Mosque of Wazir Khan in Lahore.
+You might infer as much from this building which avoids everything Indian, including pillars and lintels, brackets, and chhatris--those little umbrellas so often perched in stone at the corner of monumental Indian structures.
+What Shukrullah built is best compared, at least within South Asia, to the Mosque of Wazir Khan in Lahore.

 The approach today is a fine introduction to the local mastery of sandstone.

 Shukrullah's tomb.
 Where's the tile, you ask?
 The sad answer is, "mostly gone."

 Still closer.
 The technique was complex.
 A 2-inch layer of plaster was laid.
 Then a 1-inch layer, into which tiles 5/8 of an inch thick were laid.
 Each leaf petal was a single tile, and the tiles themselves were made of a sandwich of plaster, glass, and an intervening bonding layer.